AN/ALQ-135

-The AN/ALQ-135 is an electronic countermeasure (ECM) jamming system produced by Northrop Grumman for the Tactical Electronic Warfare Suite (TEWS) on F-15 Eagle and F-15E Strike Eagle aircraft.
+The AN/ALQ-135 is an internally-mounted electronic countermeasure (ECM) jamming system produced by Northrop Grumman for the Tactical Electronic Warfare Suite (TEWS) on F-15 Eagle and F-15 variant aircraft.
 The system can jam and track multiple anti-aircraft missiles in addition to other threats.
 During the Gulf War, the AN/ALQ-135 logged more than 6,600 hours of combat, yet no aircraft were lost to a threat the system protects against.

+The Tactical Electronic Warfare Suite (TEWS) was a fully integrated self-protection system to defeat threats to the F-15 aircraft.
+Integrated systems working in conjunction with the ALQ-135 were the AN/ALQ-56 radar warning receiver, AN/ALQ-128 Electronic Warfare Warning Set and AN/ALE-45 chaff and flare dispenser.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALQ-135" designation represents the 135th design of an Army-Navy airborne electronic device for special countermeasures equipment.
+The JETDS system is also now used to name all Department of Defense and some NATO electronic systems.

 Development

-Since the 1970s, the AN/ALQ-135 system has been a component of F-15 aircraft.
-The system has been continually upgraded.
-These upgrades include processor upgrades, durability upgrades, and weight reduction.
-Now the system is installed on more than 500 F-15s.
-The band 3 system was first installed in 1988.
-The band 1.5 system was first installed in F-15s in 2000.
+Since the 1970s, the ALQ-135 system has been a component of F-15 aircraft.
+The system has been continually upgraded with modifications to the processor, durability upgrades, and weight reduction.
+The system was installed on more than 500 F-15s.
+The band 3 system was first installed in 1988 while the band 1.5 system was first installed aboard F-15s in 2000.

-System Information
+During the late 2010s, the ALQ-135 was to be replaced by the AN/ALQ-250 Eagle Passive/Active Warning and Sustainment System (EPAWSS).